Solar Panels & Home Insurance: Coverage, Costs & What to Know

 Roof Access During Repairs

 If your roof needs to be repaired or replaced after a storm, your insurer may require the solar panels to be temporarily removed and reinstalled.
-This removal and reinstallation cost can range from $1,500 to $6,000 or more, and whether it's covered depends on your policy.
-Check if your insurer includes this in your dwelling coverage or if you need an endorsement.
+In 2026, this removal and reinstallation cost typically runs $250 to $350 per panel when hardware is reused, adding up to $4,000 to $10,000 for a typical 15 to 30 panel system.
+Larger arrays or complex roofs can exceed $12,000.
+Whether it's covered depends on your policy, so check if your insurer includes this in your dwelling coverage or if you need an endorsement.
+Homeowners with older roofs should plan for this cost proactively.

 Fire Involving Solar Panels